ZnoGouDj/presentation/transcript.md

 > #### Slide 13

-> Now let’s remove two references:
+> Now let’s remove two references.

+> #### Slide 14

 > It’s not enough to delete only one of these two references, because all objects would still be reachable.

-> #### Slide 14
+> #### Slide 15

 > But if we delete both, then we can see that John has no incoming reference any more.
 > Outgoing references do not matter.
 Only incoming ones can make an object reachable.
 So, John is now unreachable and will be removed from the memory with all its data that also became unaccessible.

-> #### Slide 15
+> #### Slide 16

 > After garbage collection:

-> #### Slide 16
+> #### Slide 17

 > It is possible that the whole island of interlinked objects becomes unreachable and is removed from the memory.
-> The source object is the same as above.
+> The source object is the same as before.
 Then:

-> #### Slide 17
+> #### Slide 18

 > The in-memory picture becomes:
->This example demonstrates how important the concept of reachability is.
+> This example demonstrates how important the concept of reachability is.
 > It’s obvious that John and Ann are still linked, both have incoming references.
 But that’s not enough.
 > The former "family" object has been unlinked from the root, there’s no reference to it any more, so the whole island becomes unreachable and will be removed.

-> #### Slide 18
+> #### Slide 19

 > The basic garbage collection algorithm is called “mark-and-sweep”.
 > The following “garbage collection” steps are regularly performed: